Alexis-VS-CSharp/Galaxy-Life-Alliance-Bot/SECURITY.md

 ## Supported Versions

-They are the currently supported and unsupported versions
+There is the list of the supported and unsupported versions

 | Version | Supported          |
 | ------- | ------------------ |